-1.2 Identified relevant uses of the mixture and uses advised against
+1.2 Relevant identified uses of the mixture and uses advised against

-The cement is used as a hydraulic binder for the manufacture of concrete, hydraulic mortar, plaster, etc.

-Cements and hydraulic binders conforming to the product and chemical/physical requirements of technical standards EN 197-1, UNI EN 413-1, UNI EN 14216 and UNI EN 15368, are used in the industrial production of construction materials and by professionals as well as consumers in building and construction work.
+Cement is used as a hydraulic binder for the manufacture of concrete, hydraulic mortar, plaster, etc. The cements, conforming to product and chemical/physical requirements defined by technical standards, are used in the industrial production of construction materials and by professionals as well as consumers in building and construction work.

-The identified uses of cements and of mixtures containing cement (hydraulic binders) include both dry products and products in a wet suspension (paste).
+The identified uses of cements and of mixtures containing cement (hydraulic binders) include both dry products and products in a wet suspension (paste),

-PROC Process categories - Identified uses Producer / Formulation of buildin Professional / Industrial Use g materials 2 Use in closed and continuous process, with occasional controlled exposure х x 3 Use in closed batch process (synthesis or formulation) х x 5 Mixing or blending in batch process for formulation of preparations () and articles (contact in various phases and/or significant contact) Х x 7 Industrial spraying x 8a Transfer of substance or preparation () (filling/emptying) from/to vessels/large containers at non-dedicated facilities x 8b Transfer of substance or preparation () (filling/emptying) from/to vessels/large containers at dedicated facilities 9 Transfer of substance or preparation () into small containers (dedicated filling line, including weighing) х x 10 Roller application or brushing x 11 Non-industrial spraying x 13 Treatment of articles by dipping and pouring х 14 Production of preparations () or articles by tableting, compression, extrusion, pelletization х х 19 Hand mixing with intimate contact, only using personal protective equipment (PPE) х 22 Potentially closed processing operations with minerals/metals at high temperature Industrial setting х 26 Handling of solid inorganic substances at room temperature х Х
+PROC Process categories - Identified uses Producer / Formulation of buildin Professional / Industrial Use g materials 2 Use in closed and continuous process, with occasional controlled exposure x x 3 Use in closed batch process (synthesis or formulation) X Х 5 Mixing or blending in batch process for the formulation of preparations and articles (contact in various phases and/or significant contact) x x 7 Industrial spray application X 8a Transfer of a substance or preparation () (filling/emptying) from/to vessels/large containers at non-dedicated facilities x 8b Transfer of a substance or preparation () (filling/emptying) from/to vessels/large containers at dedicated facilities x x 9 Transfer of a substance or preparation () in small containers (dedicated filling line, including weighing) x x 10 Application with rollers or brushes Х 11 Non-industrial spray application pray application X 13 Treatment of articles by dipping and pouring X 14 Production of preparations () or articles by tableting, compression, extrusion, pelletization x x 19 Manual mixing with direct contact, with only the use of personal protective equipment (PPE) x 22 Potentially closed processing operations with minerals/metals at high temperature Industrial environment x 26 Handling of solid inorganic substances at room temperatures X Х

-(\) NB: In order to remain consistent with the descriptors system indicated in IUCLID 5.2, the term "preparation" was not replaced by the new definition of "mixture" in the table.
+() NB: To remain consistent with the descriptor system indicated in IUCLID 5.2, in the table the term "preparation" was not replaced with the new definition of "mixture".

-1.3 Details of the supplier of the Safety Data Sheet (SDS)
+1.3 Information on the supplier of the Safety Data Sheet (SDS)

 BUZZI UNICEM s.r.l.

-Via Luigi Buzzi 6 15033 Casale Monferrato (AL) tel.
-0142 416411 e-mail of manager issuing the SDS: reach@buzziunicem.it
+Via Luigi Buzzi 6 15033 Casale Monferrato (AL) tel. +39 0142 416411 e-mail of manager issuing the SDS: reach@buzziunicem.it